Ultimo, New South Wales

 Ultimo is an inner-city suburb of Sydney, New South Wales, Australia.
+It is adjacent to the Sydney central business district in the local government area of the City of Sydney west of the Darling Harbour area, and is bordered by Pyrmont to the north, the Sydney CBD and Chinatown/Haymarket to the east, Broadway and Chippendale to the south, and Glebe and Wentworth Park to the west.

-Ultimo is adjacent to the Sydney central business district in the local government area of the City of Sydney west of the Darling Harbour area, and is bordered by Pyrmont to the North, the Sydney CBD and Chinatown/Haymarket to the East, Broadway and Chippendale to the South, and Glebe and Wentworth Park to the West.
+Ultimo is considered to be the leading technology, media and startup hub of Sydney, with the University of Technology Sydney, TAFE NSW Ultimo and JMC Academy having campuses within the suburb.
+Ultimo boasts the highest density of startups in Australia and is a central pillar of the NSW Government's Tech Central precinct.
+The suburb is also home to the headquarters of the national non-profit organisation, Sydney School of Entrepreneurship.

 Broadway is a locality around the road of the same name, which is located on the borders of Ultimo, Chippendale and Glebe.

 History

 "Ultimo" was originally the name of the estate of Dr John Harris, on 34 acre granted to him by Governor King in 1803, for his military service and for aiding the governor in curtailing the illegal trading of rum by a corrupt group in the NSW Corps (the Rum Corps).
 It was named for a clerical error in a legal case against Harris that had prevented him being court-martialled.
 The court-martial based on fictitious charges was used as a retaliation by the Rum Corps.
 His offence was listed as "ultimo" (having occurred in the previous month) when it should have been cited as "instant" (having occurred in the same month).
 Harris Street is named in his honour.

 The area remained as farmland, in possession of the Harris family, until it was subdivided in 1859.
 At that time, most of the current streets were laid out, and the descendants of John Harris constructed the first residences in the area (at least one of which–a row of terraces in Wattle Street–was still owned by the family in the early 1980s).

 Residential development accelerated in the 1880s.
 In 1891 the population of the Pyrmont-Ultimo area was 19,177, in 3,966 dwellings.
 The population peaked at around 30,000 in 1900.
 However, the construction of factories, quarries, woolstores and a power station in the early 20th century saw the demolition of hundreds of houses, and a steady decline in population.
 It was a good site for warehouses because of its proximity to Darling Harbour.
 Several examples of the Federation Warehouse style can be found along Wattle Street.
 By 1954, the population of Pyrmont and Ultimo was 5,000, and by 1978 it was just 1,800.